- Headline Inflation (Year-on-Year) – National level

 Average food inflation decelerated to 0.48 percent from 3.97 percent in 2023.
 This deceleration was due to easing of Food & non-alcoholic beverages index to 0.49 percent and that of Alcoholic beverages & betel nuts to 0.24 percent.

-1. Purchasing Power of the Ngultrum – National Level
+- Purchasing Power of the Ngultrum – National Level

 The purchasing power of the Ngultrum, as measured by CPI, stood at Nu.
-55.0 as of May 2025 as compared to December 2012.
+55.2 as of June 2025 as compared to December 2012.
 This means, Nu.
-100 in May 2025 is worth only Nu.
-55.0 at December 2012 prices.
-The Purchasing Power of the Ngultrum has eroded by 3.70 percent in the last year (from May 2024 to May 2025) due to price increases in the economy.
+100 in June 2025 is worth only Nu.
+55.2 at December 2012 prices.
+The Purchasing Power of the Ngultrum has eroded by 3.56 percent in the last year (from June 2024 to June 2025) due to price increases in the economy.

 For detailed information, please visit our website at https://www.nsb.gov.bt/publications/price-statistic/consumer-price-index/